psychospace/psychospace.info/✼ Lore/Fundamentals/Psionics/Psionics.md

   - has_glossary_entry
 aliases:
   - psychic
+description: Psionics is the fundamental study of psychospace, especially in concerning code and data.
+It is the parent study of and vitally important to magic.
 ---
 **Psionics** is the fundamental study of [[psychospace]], especially in concerning [[Psychic code|code]] and [[Echo|data]].
 It is the parent study of and vitally important to [[magic]]; a student of psionics is a **psionicist**, a **psionic**, or **psychic**.